TristaZeng/LEAO/README.md

 <h2  id="Volume reconstruction">4.
 Volume reconstruction</h2>

 After aberration estimation with LEAO, you can reconstruct test light-field data by running `./vol_reconstruction/main_recon.m`.
+Reconstruction results will by default be saved to `./vol_reconstruction/Recon`.
 Below are the important parameters in this script:

 | **Parameter**     | **Description**                                                                                                                      | **Example Value**                                   |
 | ----------------- | ------------------------------------------------------------------------------------------------------------------------------------ | --------------------------------------------------- |